-When the end of one series also serves as the point of departure for a Spin-Off
+When the end of one work also serves as the point of departure for a Spin-Off.

 These kinds of spinoffs fail just as often as, possibly more often than, the other kinds of spinoffs.
 Usually, the audience has simply tired of the previous show and doesn't feel up to investing themselves in it a second time.
 Other times, the critical element of the previous show that hooked the audience is missing from the spin-off entirely.
 After all, it's the series finale — everything's already been wrapped up.
 What else is there left to do in that universe?